9. Application security

 Guide on scheduled scanning of Docker images.

-9.4 Containerized images used in production environments have the last scan date a week ago or less
+8.4 Make sure containerized images used in production environments have the last scan date of one week ago or less

 Checking Docker images used in production environments with the last scan date not older than a week ensures that you continuously monitor and update security measures, eliminating potential vulnerabilities that might have occurred since the last scan.
 This also helps you make sure you are not deploying containers with recently detected vulnerabilities and enhance the security level.
 You can automate this process by setting up a schedule in the Vulnerability scanner.